 After the acquittal, "I felt like I'd let everyone down," Clark wrote in her memoir, "Without a Doubt."
 "The Goldmans.
 The Browns.
 My team.
 The country."

-Clark also works in TV.
-She was most recently a co-writer and executive producer of legal drama "The Fix" which aired on ABC in 2019.
+Clark also dabbled in television.
+She was a co-writer and executive producer of legal drama "The Fix" which aired on ABC in 2019.
+The show was canceled after one season.

-Attorney Robert Kardashian had been best friends with OJ Simpson for decades by the time of the 1994 crime.
+Attorney Robert Kardashian had been best friends with O.J.
+Simpson for decades by the time of the high-profile case.

 Simpson spent the night of June 16, 1994 -- which was the night before he was expected to turn himself into police -- at Kardashian's home.